muratk5n/thirdwave/en/2022/02/h2-lohc.md

 liquid organic carriers, which are mostly aromatic hydrocarbons or heterocyclic substances. ...

+There are three different types of organic carriers: methyl cyclohexane-toluene, NEC (N-ethyl carbazole), and DBT (dibenzyl toluene).

 In contrast to some other chemical hydrogen storage processes, these reactions are reversible.
 The carrier molecule is cycled between a loaded and unloaded state.  ...
 The most technically advanced concept,